 General Meetings of Shareholders.
-As a Cayman Islands exempted company, we are not obliged by the Companies Act (as amended) of the Cayman Islands, or the Companies Act, to call shareholders' annual general meetings.
-Our amended and restated memorandum and articles of association provide that we may (but are not obliged to) in each year hold a general meeting as our annual general meeting in which case we shall specify the meeting as such in the notices calling it, and the annual general meeting shall be held at such time and place as may be determined by our directors.
+As a Cayman Islands exempted company, we are not obliged by the Companies Act to call shareholders' annual general meetings.
+The Memorandum and Articles of Association provide that we may (but are not obliged to) in each year hold a general meeting as our annual general meeting in which case we shall specify the meeting as such in the notices calling it, and the annual general meeting shall be held at such time and place as may be determined by our directors.

-Shareholders' general meetings may be convened by a majority of our board of directors.
-Advance notice of at least ten calendar days is required for the convening of our annual general shareholders' meeting (if any) and any other general meeting of our shareholders.
-A quorum required for any general meeting of shareholders consists of one or more holders of shares being not less than an aggregate of fifty percent (50%) of all votes attaching to all shares in issue and entitled to vote.
+Shareholders' general meetings may be convened by the chairman of our board of directors or by a majority of our board of directors.
+Advance notice of at least ten (10) calendar days is required for the convening of our annual general shareholders' meeting (if any) and any other general meeting of our shareholders.
+A quorum required for any general meeting of shareholders consists of at least one shareholder present or by proxy, who alone or together hold not less than 50% of all votes attaching to all of our shares in issue and entitled to vote.